 Feature 3: Not only manualization, but also emphasis on support for establishment

-Human Science Co., Ltd. not only creates manuals, but also focuses on the important stage of "institutionalization".
-Even after creating manuals, we will support the establishment of manuals through regular updates and manual creation seminars.
-We will support the effective use of manuals in the field through various measures.
+Human Science focuses not only on manual creation but also on the important stage of "establishment."
+Even after the manuals are created, we will support the establishment of the manuals through regular updates and manual creation seminars.
+Through a variety of measures, we will support the effective use of manuals in the field.

 Thank you for reading until the end.